jeremybrachle/CoStars/README.md

 * __Player 2__ would think of a movie that actor had been in or an actor in that movie, respectively.
 * __Player 1 or 3__ (depending on how many players there were) would then cycle between actor/movie until a player could not think of a response.

 While this was a fun party game, I craved a more rigorous test of my movie knowledge.
-It got me thinking about making a new actor/movie game where a player would be tested on their knowledge of who acted in what and with whom. <br>Eventually I came up with this idea:
+It got me thinking about making a _new_ actor/movie game where a player would be tested on a more in-depth level of their knowledge of who acted in what and with whom than this party game. <br>Eventually I came up with the following idea:

 # High-Level Description:
 In this single player game, a player is given the names of two actors.
 With these two actors, they must decide if they have ever been co-stars in the same movie.
 If the player cannot think of at least one movie that both actors had been in or if there simply exists _no_ movie with both given actors, then they move down one level of abstraction...
 This is the complicated step where the true depth of the player's movie trivia is tested: <br>